-Qualitative: Will you provide engagement opportunities for current members?
-Will you provide training for leaders and members on issue organizing at the site level?
-Will you try to build a foundational infrastructure at worksites?
-Will you begin to identify the "next generation" of leaders for your local?
+Qualitative: Willyouprovide engagement opportunities for current members?
+Willyouprovide training/or leaders and members on issue organizing at the site level?
+Will you try to build a foundational inf astructure at worksites?
+Willyou begin to identify the "next generation" of leaders for your local?
 Will you build better relationships with community groups or the district?